-Qatar isn’t the top location for most on their vacation plans; admittedly I have had only had one visitor in the two and a half years that I have lived here.
+Qatar isn’t the top location for most on their vacation plans; admittedly, I have had only one visitor while I lived here.
 Of course, most of my friends and family live really far away!
 However, there are so many amazing things to do here.
-This post is a part of Qatar Bloggers linkup, and this is my variation on their post topic of where would you take tourist in Qatar.
-So here are the reasons I think you should visit Qatar on your next vacation!

 Despite what you may have heard, there are tons of things to do in Qatar.
 There is something for everyone here, no matter what your interests include.

 For the Culture lover – We have a beautiful museum, the Museum of Islamic Art.
 It houses a stunning collection of Islamic artifacts from around the region.
 If that isn’t enough for you, the building was built by world-renowned architect I.M.
 Pei.
 The cafe in the museum offers stunning views of downtown Doha and offers an Alain Ducasse restaurant, IDAM, upstairs.
 It gets even better because the entrance to the museum is free!

 Katara Cultural Village is another place the cultural enthusiast should not miss out on.
 Katara showcases the history and culture of Qatar and other countries.
 Every week something is going on out there.
 This week there is QatArt, which is a handmade market and a Diversity Festival.
 There are also great restaurants here as well as a beach.
 Usually, several art exhibitions are going on, and there is an amphitheater.